srid/purescript-book-sources/chapter1.md

 Each chapter will contain exercises, labelled with their difficulty level.
 It is strongly recommended that you attempt the exercises in each chapter to fully understand the material.

 This book aims to provide an introduction to the PureScript language for beginners, but it is not the sort of book that provides a list of template solutions to problems.
 For beginners, this book should be a fun challenge, and you will get the most benefit if you read the material, attempt the exercises, and most importantly of all, try to write some code of your own.

+## A Note on Compatibility

+This book has not yet been updated to be compatible with the latest version of the PureScript compiler.

+The PureScript compiler was massively updated, with many breaking changes, in the 0.7 release.
+This book and its examples are compatible with versions before 0.7, but **not** compatible with versions 0.7 and later.

+Those readers who would like to follow the book and its exercises to the letter are advised to install version 0.6.9.5 of the PureScript compiler and tools, and to carefully make sure that only compatible libraries are installed.

+A second edition of this book, which will be updated to cover new features and libraries, is currently being written.

 ## Getting Help